mrjones2014/codesettings.nvim/README.md

 Easily read your project's local settings files and merge them into your Neovim 0.11+ native LSP configuration.

-## Features

-This plugin makes it easy to reuse settings your team already committed to version control for VS Code by transparently merging the relevant settings from VS Code's settings schema into the LSP `settings` table you pass to `vim.lsp.config()` (or any way you configure LSP).
+This plugin makes it easy to reuse settings your team already committed to version control for VS Code by providing an API to merge the relevant settings from VS Code's settings schema into the LSP `settings` table you pass to `vim.lsp.config()` (or any way you configure LSP).

-- Minimal API: one function you call per server setup, or with a global hook (see example below)
-- `jsonls` integration for schema-based completion of LSP settings
-- `jsonc` filetype for local config files
-- Supports custom config file names/locations
-- See [./schemas/](https://github.com/mrjones2014/codesettings.nvim/tree/master/schemas) for the list of supported LSPs

 ## Requirements

 - Neovim 0.11+ (uses the new `vim.lsp.config()` API)
-- A supported settings file in your project root (optional; if missing, your config is returned unchanged).
+- A JSON(C) file in your project root with LSP settings (optional; if missing, your config is returned unchanged).
-  By default, the plugin looks for any of:
+  Paths are configurable, but by default, the plugin looks for any of:
   - `.vscode/settings.json`
   - `codesettings.json`
   - `lspsettings.json`